juanma-wp/enterprise-block-editor/Module 3 Using Components /02 Key Components and Their Applications.md

 ### Dynamic Notices

-Using these component in the Edit function adds the error message to the block in the Editor.
-If you're looking to add a notice to the post editor, you can use the `useEffect` hook from the `@wordpress/data` package to add a notice to the `core/notices` store.
+Using these components in the Edit function adds the error message to the block in the Editor.
+If you're looking to add a notice to the post-editor, you can use the `useEffect` hook from the `@wordpress/data` package to add a notice to the `core/notices` store.

 Here's an example of how to trigger a Snackbar notice when a button is clicked: